Soft Dangerous Shores

 Soft Dangerous Shores is the twelfth album by singer-songwriter and guitarist, Chris Whitley.
 It is his tenth studio album.

 Malcolm Burn produced, mixed, and played on the album.
 It was recorded by Burn in Kingston, New York.

+He recorded the album in 2 weeks and "basically wrote a song a day".

 Track listing

 All tracks written by Chris Whitley.